NET-BYU/networking-course/_labs/simple-tls.md

 In response to a nonce message, the server will send a hash message (0x04).
 The hash message payload will contain a message authentication code (MAC) of all of the messages sent and received by the server, in the order they were received/sent, using the server's data integrity key.
 The messages include the header of the message.
 Specifically, the server will hash the following:

 ```
-HASH(hello message + certificate message + nonce message)
+MAC(hello message + certificate message + nonce message, server's data integrity key)
 ```

 You can use the `utils.mac` with the appropriate data and key to calculate this value.
-Once the client has verified the hash is what the client expects, the client will generate its own hash, hashing all of the messages sent and received by the client, in the order they were sent/received, using its data integrity key.
+Once the client has verified the hash is what the client expects, the client will generate its own hash, hashing all of the messages sent and received by the client (*not including the server hash*), in the order they were sent/received, using its data integrity key.
 This hash will be sent to the server in the hash message (0x04).

 ##### Data